Garry-Marshall/LastSeen/README.md

   - Supports all IANA timezone names (e.g., `America/New_York`, `Europe/London`, `Asia/Tokyo`)
   - Defaults to UTC if not configured
   - Timezone names are validated against the official pytz timezone database

+#### Language
+- **Server Language**: Choose the language the bot uses for this guild
+  - Applies to command responses, embeds, and scheduled reports
+  - Built-in translations: English, Spanish, French, Dutch, Polish
+  - Defaults to English if not configured

 #### Message Activity & Retention
 - **Message Retention Days**: Control how long message activity data is stored